Top

 For more information see Which Style of Trek is right for you?

-Important questions to answer when deciding which approach suits you:
+Important questions to answer when deciding which style suits you and when:

 • Are you prepared / have the time to do the running around and negotiating yourself?